-1.2.3.4.
+1.2.3.6.
 Changes of Company Officers

-In February 2019, Mr. Assaf Aviv was appointed as VP Innovation and Business Development at the Group, and his office commenced in March 2019.
+In February 2019, Mr. Assaf Aviv was appointed as VP Innovation and Business Development of the Group, and his office commenced in March 2019.

-On May 5, 2019, after 9 years of office, Mr. Joseph Ciechanover ended his term as an independent director at the Company.
+On May 5, 2019, after 9 years of office, Mr. Joseph Ciechanover ended his term as an independent director of the Company.